11 Health Benefits Of Pistachio & Effects If You Eat Too Many

 8. May Boost Cognitive Function

-Ripe pistachio shells were found to alleviate anxiety in rats (23).
+Ripe pistachio shells were found to alleviate anxiety in rats (28).
 The nuts may also enhance cognitive performance, learning, information retention, and rapid eye movementi A stage of sleep where the eyes move quickly and randomly, characterized by the occurrence of more vivid dreams. during sleep.
-However, sufficient data is lacking in this regard.
+A study published in the Advanced Biomedical Research journal determined that pistachio consumption slightly improved memory and motor abilities in rats but did not fully reverse the effects caused by chemotherapy drugs.
+The study concluded that pistachios may offer some protection against the cognitive and motor disruptions caused by chemotherapy drugs, but more research is needed to understand the exact mechanisms behind this protective effect (27).

-Pistachios may also have a role to play in protecting brain function from the potential disruptions caused by anticancer drugs (24).
+Pistachios may also have a role to play in protecting brain function from the potential disruptions caused by anticancer drugs.
+However, more research is needed to fully understand how pistachios provide this protective effect (30).

 Did You Know?